 - Revenue recognition.

-"Subject to the nature and extent of feedback, however, the boards will take the time necessary to reach a comfort level with these statements," Seidman said.
-Constituents should consult the FASB Technical Plan and Project Updates
+"Subject to the nature and extent of feedback, however, the boards will take the time necessary to reach a comfort level with these statements", Seidman said.
+Constituents should consult the FASB Technical Plan and Project Updates for specifics.

 Going forward, some projects have been deferred.
 FASB staff will conduct an analysis of differences between U.S. GAAP and IAS and take a fresh look at priorities.